JetBrains/teamcity-roadmap/BuildOverview.md

 <img height="87" width="471" src="Images/build_overview_dependencies.png">

 * An overview of the successful/failed dependencies :checkered_flag:

+Not only did we add an overview of the dependencies, we also redesigned the 'Dependencies' tab.
+Please [click here](Dependencies.md) to find out more.